“Data is a precious thing and will last longer than the systems themselves.”

 For example, you can perform some tasks only with the email address of the client/employee without knowing any information about that particular client or employee.
 Instead of focusing on the task at hand, it is necessary to widen the horizon and check for the probability of data usage.
 This can result in obtaining a narrow range of data with only one purpose.
 Businesses should include data collection as a core process and look for data with more than one use, such as research and monitoring.

 Web scraping is the process of getting data online from various sources, such as blogs, eCommerce websites, and even video streaming platforms, for multiple purposes, such as SEO monitoring and competitor analysis.
 Even though web scraping is considered legal, it is still in the grey area.
 Scraping large amounts of data (in terms of size) may harm the source, slow down the webpage, or use data for unethical purposes.
 Some documents act as guidelines on how to perform web scraping, but that varies based on the type of business and website.
-There is not a tangible way to know how, when, and what to web scrape from a website.
+There is no tangible way to know how, when, and what to web scrape from a website.

 As a business, your priority is to convert the overseas audience into your customer.
 To do that, you need to have excellent visibility worldwide, but some governments and businesses impose restrictions on data collection for security reasons.
 There are ways to overcome this, but overseas data may be inconsistent, irrelevant, and tedious compared to gathering local data.
 To get data efficiently, you must know where you want to scrap your data, which can be problematic given that Google processes about 20 petabytes of data daily.
 Without an efficient tool, you will be spending a lot of money just to gather data that may or may not be relevant to your business.

 Imagine you are responsible for collecting data about people who survived the Titanic incident.
 Usually, you start collecting data, such as age or where they are coming from.
 You have collected the data and are instructed to inform the family of the survivors and the deceased.
 You collected all the data except for the names of the dead, and there is no other way to inform the family of people who lost their lives.
-In our scenario, leaving out essential data, such as names is impossible.
+In our scenario, leaving out essential data, such as names, is impossible.
 In real-world situations, there is a possibility.

 There are a lot of factors involved in collecting data online.
 You must clearly understand what type of data you are collecting and what is necessary for your business.